jncraton/BWMetaAI/command_info.md

 # Flow control commands

 ## call (block)
 Call %1(block) as a sub-routine.
-Only one call can be made in the game at a time.
+Only one call can be made in the game at all times from any computer player running a script.
 If an AI owned by player 1 makes a call, then player 2 makes a call, will override player 1's call and controls the flow of the return statement.
-Be sure that there is no wait command inside the call to have it function correctly.
+Be sure that there is no wait command or blocking command inside the call to have it function correctly.

 ## enemyowns_jump (unit) (block)
 If enemy has a %1(unit), jump to %2(block).